-Cranial Manipulation and Craniosacral Therapy (CST) made popular by John Upledger, D.O. are different in substantial ways.
+Cranial Manipulation and Craniosacral Therapy (CST) made popular by John Upledger, D.O. is different in substantial ways.
 Craniosacral therapy is based on a refuted hypothesis that the cranial bones have inherent motion (paired bones externally rotate and singular bones flex and extend) based on cerebrospinal fluid expression and removal by the arachnoid villa in the brain.
-No objective method of evaluation has demonstrated that this occurs, yet CST therapists continue to recommend the effects to their patients, with positive results occasionally in the way that many hands on approaches have on relaxation of tissues.
+No objective method of evaluation has demonstrated that this occurs, yet CST therapists continue to recommend the effects to their patients, with positive results occasionally in the way that many hands-on approaches have on the relaxation of tissues.

-Researchers at Michigan State University’s College of Osteopathic medicine confirmed the theory put forth in the 1930’s by William Sutherland, D.O. in the late 1970s by showing cranial bone motion in X-ray films of the skulls of living subjects.
+Researchers at Michigan State University’s College of Osteopathic medicine confirmed the theory put forth in the 1930s by William Sutherland, D.O. in the late 1970s by showing cranial bone motion in X-ray films of the skulls of living subjects.
 The cranial sutures are synovial planar joints which are innervated and do move.
-Reactivity of the muscles of mastication, facial muscles, and long restrictors such as the sternocleidomastoid, upper trapezius, subcranial oblique muscles, can have a dramatic effect on movement of the cranial sutures.
-The joints of the cranium therefore can be the source of pain.
+Reactivity of the muscles of mastication, facial muscles, and long restrictors such as the sternocleidomastoid, upper trapezius, subcranial oblique muscles, can have a dramatic effect on the movement of the cranial sutures.
+The joints of the cranium, therefore, can be the source of pain.

 If you are suffering from an injury or underlying condition that is causing you discomfort, especially associated with the head, contact Sports and Orthopaedic Therapy Services in Silver Spring, MD today.
 We will schedule a consult with one of our dedicated physical therapists to determine whether or not cranial manipulation therapy would benefit you!